jc2xs/AstralSorceryCC/README.md

 # This is a Minecraft 1.12.2 ComputerCraft program to predict moon phases and constellations for Astral Sorcery and Thaumcraft 6.
 Part of the constellation prediction is tracking the solar eclipses.
 This program should support later versions of Minecraft and Astral Sorcery.
 I am not sure the constellation data will be correct for those versions.
+I did verify the data is correct for Minecraft 1.12.2.

 In order to use this program you will need an advanced computer and 9 advanced monitors from ComputerCraft.
 Download the **startup** file and the 8 ComputerCraft **img** files from this git and transfer them all to your computer inside the game.